 Thus, going for a monitor with a low response rate might not be a great idea.

 The difference between a faster and slower screen panel is like day and night in gaming, affecting the game’s outcome.

 For instance, if your colors and images produce a trail and do not change immediately, the enemy can injure you in the game.

 Additionally, the limitations the fast response puts on the monitor, such as reduced brightness, do not affect the ability to enjoy gaming or video streaming.

 A quick response will put additional costs on the monitor, but specifications such as refresh rate and backlight technology are more impactful.

 Playing a game on a screen can be challenging, especially if your screen keeps leaving trailer images that blur the game, making it the least enjoyable.
 You can resolve ghost images with appropriate screen monitors, which offer fast loading rates.

 The quick response rates erase ghost images, but you might think that the monitors with the fast response time have all it takes to make gaming and video editing successful, but they forgo many useful features.

 They might not achieve complex image processing, which is associated with the signal from your PC.
 These fast monitors might not correct color portions of the monitor, boosting brightness.

-However, the comparison between the 1ms vs 4ms indicates that both have their advantages and disadvantages.
+However, comparing the 1ms vs 4ms indicates both advantages and disadvantages.
 The information above should help you find the most appropriate monitor to meet your expectations.